skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

 }
 ~~~

-Second argument of the resolve function comes with values for arguments as defined in the query.
+The second argument of the resolve function comes with values for arguments as defined in the query.

-That's all you need know about our simple GraphQL schema.
+That's all you need to know about our simple GraphQL schema.

 ---

 Now we've a simple task for you.
-Try to return following object from the `resolve` function.
+Try to return the following object from the `resolve` function:

 ~~~
 {aa: 10};